From understanding expenses to starting a limited company, our downloadable business guides can help you.

 “For the first few years, that meant taking on my own clients.
 But I later decided to transition once again and build a more scalable, products-based business.
 My favorite aspect has been the never-ending learning experience, and that’s why I’ve begun to focus more on writing and teaching lately.”

-Ahmed Taouti, a graphics designer working in Paris:
+Ahmed Taouti, a graphic designer working in Paris:

 “I had experienced all sorts of professional environments; big agencies, small agencies, 2 / 3 month projects, 2 days projects, yet I never felt at ease.
 Each time I managed to to change the role to my liking, for example by reducing meeting hours.